ondrascz/HD-OSD-Font-Tools/README.md

 # HD OSD Font Tools

-A tool for building and manipulating the HD OSD fonts especially for HDZERO VRX and goggles.
+A tool for building and manipulating the HD OSD fonts for HDZERO VRXs and goggles.
 The initial version is supposed to build HD OSD fonts for the Betaflight (BTLF) FC variant.
+For the INAV6 FC variant the tool has a limited support to create the logo.

 ## Usage

 The tool is command line based with a graphical preview of the built font.
-User can choose one or more sources to build the font for HDZERO VRX or goggles (.bmp file).
+User can choose one or more sources to build the font.

 The source can be: